 Please note: At this stage (Winter 2020) it is not yet possible to reflect possible date changes due to the ongoing COVID-19 pandemic, which may have an effect on projected opening dates for the listed hotels and exhibitions mentioned.
 Please refer to websites for latest information or reach out for any specifics required, and we will endeavour to share as more clarity is available.

-InterContinental Hotels Group PLC is the Group's holding company and is incorporated in Great Britain and registered in England and Wales.
-More than 400,000 people work across IHG's hotels and corporate offices globally.
+InterContinental Hotels Group PLC is the Group"s holding company and is incorporated and registered in England and Wales.
+Approximately 350,000 people work across IHG"s hotels and corporate offices globally.